Leo Frank: Antisemitism and media coverage

+Watson attacked the governor and the press, exalted mob justice, accused Frank of sodomy, and published racist material accusing both Jews and blacks of sexual depravity and using racist imagery usually deployed against blacks to describe Frank.
+Two historians, Robert G. Weisbord and Arthur Benjamin Stein, wrote in 1970 that the lynching intended to send the message that "The Next Jew Who Does What Frank Did Is Going to Get Exactly the Same Thing We Give to Negro Rapists" (Goldstein and Posner refer to this as an actual Watson headline).
+Watson referred to Frank as a "jewpervert" and "filthy perverted Jew of New York" with a "ravenous appetite" for "forbidden fruit."
+Historians today generally agree Mary Phagan was not sexually assaulted, but robbed, probably by Conley for her $1.25 wage at the pencil factory.

 When describing the public reaction to Frank, historians mention the class and ethnic tensions in play while acknowledging the complexity of the case and the difficulty in gauging the importance of his Jewishness, class, and northern background.
 Historian John Higham writes that "economic resentment, frustrated progressivism, and race consciousness combined to produce a classic case of lynch law. ...
 Hatred of organized wealth reaching into Georgia from outside became a hatred of Jewish wealth."
 (Note: Higham places the incidents in Atlanta within the context of a wider national trend.
 The failure of progressives to solve national and international problems led to nativist displays "of hysteria and violence that had been rare or nonexistent since the 1890s.")
 Historian Nancy MacLean writes that some historians have argued that this was an American Dreyfus affair, which she said "[could] be explained only in light of the social tensions unleashed by the growth of industry and cities in the turn-of-the-century South.
 These circumstances made a Jewish employer a more fitting scapegoat for disgruntled whites than the other leading suspect in the case, a black worker."
 Albert Lindemann said that Frank on trial found himself "in a position of much latent tension and symbolism."
 Saying that it is impossible to determine the extent to which antisemitism affected his image, he concluded that "[Frank was seen as] a representative of Yankee capitalism in a southern city, with row upon row of southern women, often the daughters and wives of ruined farmers, 'at his mercy'—a rich, punctilious, northern Jew lording it over vulnerable and impoverished working women."
 (Note: Lindemann wrote, "Even many Jews in Atlanta long remained doubtful about the importance of Frank's Jewishness in his arrest and conviction.
 They could hardly ignore the much-heightened tensions between Jew and non-Jew in the city as a result of the trial, as a result particularly of the widespread belief, after Frank's conviction, that the Jews were trying, through devious means, to arrange that a convicted murderer be freed.")